Disease Guide ·Arthritis ·2026

 What Causes Arthritis in Cats

-Degenerative joint disease — cartilage in the joints breaks down over time, causing bone-on-bone friction and inflammation.
-Age is the biggest factor: 90% of cats over 12 have radiographic evidence of arthritis.
-Previous injuries, obesity, and joint abnormalities accelerate the process.
-Unlike dogs, cats rarely show obvious lameness, making it the most underdiagnosed condition in feline medicine.
+Cartilage breaks down causing bone-on-bone friction and inflammation.
+Age is the biggest factor: 90% of cats over 12 have arthritis.
+Obesity, previous injuries, and joint abnormalities accelerate it.
 The most underdiagnosed condition in cats

 Symptoms - What to Watch For

-Reduced jumping — using steps or furniture to reach favorite spots.
-Hesitation before jumping up or down.
-Sleeping more and playing less.
-Stiffness after resting, especially in cold weather.
-Difficulty getting in and out of the litter box.
-Decreased grooming leading to a matted or unkempt coat.
-Irritability when touched in certain areas.
-These changes happen gradually over months or years.
-Cats hide pain — look for behavior changes, not limping
+Reduced jumping or using steps.
+Hesitation before jumping.
+Sleeping more, playing less.
+Stiffness after resting.
+Difficulty with the litter box.
+Decreased grooming, matted coat.
+Irritability when touched.
+Cats hide pain - look for behavior changes, not limping

 Diagnosis - $200-$400

-Physical exam reveals decreased range of motion, joint thickening, and pain on manipulation.
 X-rays ($200-$400) confirm the diagnosis and show joint space narrowing, bone spurs, and cartilage loss.
-Many vets miss arthritis because cats tense up during exams, masking joint pain.
-Sedated X-rays may be needed for accurate assessment.
+Cats tense up during exams, masking pain.
+Sedation may be needed for accuracy.
 Average $200-$400

 Treatment - $30-$100/month